bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the interface where every piece of code comes together to run.
 2. What is an event?
+An event is something that happens due to a piece of code in the program or a user interfacing with the program.
 3. What is an event listener?
+An event listener is an event which is activated due to a specific key or action taken.
 4. Why would we convert a NodeList into an Array?
+A NodeList is only an Array-like object therefore we would only be able to manipulate it to a certain degree.
+If we did convert it into an Array it would be subject to all Array methods.
 5. What is a component?
+A component is a piece of a larger program, it could be described as the div, class, header, etc. these pieces of code are part of a larger program which would not run without them.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account